 You may notice this error message in MailBluster as well:

 To check whether your AWS Configuration sets are set correctly, you need to sign in to your AWS Console of your AWS Account, then go to Amazon SES > Configuration sets.
-Click on the mailbluster-31436 (the numbers are generated randomly by AWS).
+Click on the mailbluster-43657 (the numbers are generated randomly by AWS).

-Click on Event destinations and check whether the status of Event publishing is showing Enabled.
+Now, click on ‘Event destinations’ and check whether the status of Event publishing is showing Enabled.

 According to Amazon SES’s best practices, it’s recommended to keep your bounce rate below 5% and your complaint rate below 0.1% to ensure optimal email deliverability.
 Exceeding these thresholds can lead to temporary suspension of your account’s ability to send emails.